Substituted phenethylamine

 The substituted phenethylamines are a family of chemical compounds that contain the β-phenylethylamine chemical structure and also have additional modifications at the phenyl ring, sidechain, and/or amino group.
 Many of them are psychoactive drugs, including stimulants, psychedelics, and entactogens, which exert their effects primarily through modulation of the monoamine neurotransmitter systems.
 The substituted phenethylamines encompass the substituted amphetamines.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Substituted phenethylamine" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Substituted phenethylamine" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools